 - D.(1) Service.
 Except as provided in subsection (2) of this section, a subpoena may be served by the party or any other person [over 18 years of age] 18 years of age or older.
 The service shall be made by delivering a copy to the witness personally and giving or offering to the witness at the same time the fees to which the witness is entitled for travel to and from the place designated and for one day's attendance.
-The service must be made so as to allow the witness a reasonable time for preparation and travel to the place of attendance. - F.(2) Place of examination.
+The service must be made so as to allow the witness a reasonable time for preparation and travel to the place of attendance.
+A subpoena for taking of a deposition, served upon an organization as provided in Rule 39 C.(6), shall be served in the same manner as provided for service of summons in Rule 7 D.(3)(b)(i) and Rule 7 D.(3)(e). - F.(2) Place of examination.
 A resident of this state who is not a party to the action may be required by subpoena to attend an examination only in the county wherein such person resides, is employed, or transacts business in person, or at such other convenient place as is fixed by an order of court.
 A nonresident of this state who is not a party to the action may be required by subpoena to attend only in the county wherein such person is served with a subpoena, or at such other convenient place as is fixed by an order of court.

-The language change in D.(1) was made to conform to ORCP 7 E. and 7 F.(2).
+The language change in 55 D.(1) was made to conform to ORCP 7 E. and 7 F.(2).